davidlaewen/type-theory/README.md

 # Lecture notes for course Type Theory and Coq

 Compile with `make`, full compile (3x, to get the references) with `make full`.
-Requires LaTeX installation with `xelatex` on the path.
+Requires LaTeX installation with `pdflatex` on the path.

 The files for the individual sections are in the `content\` directory and must be referenced in `notes.tex`.